Welcome to the Beginner’s Guide to Running, a definitive guide to pounding the pavement for pleasure.

 Same goes for running: You should do a mix of runs and strength workouts, which brings us to the next crucial step: Get to know every kind of run.

-4. Familiarize yourself with the three main types of runs*
+4. Familiarise yourself with the three main types of runs*

 “We all have an ‘easy’ pace, a ‘strong’ pace, and a ‘blazing-fast’ pace,” Bennett says.
 Pretty much anywhere you live, you’ll find roads, trails, flats, and hills to train on.
 You don’t even need a track.
 As long as you can measure out, estimate, or time your sprints, you can do speed (or “track”) workouts on any level ground.